-Since we went public on December 22, 2010, the price of our common stock has fluctuated between \$6.00 and \$21.00.
-Volatility in the market price of our common stock might prevent you from being able to sell your shares of our common stock at or above the price you paid for such shares.
+Since we went public on December 22, 2010 and through November 25, 2014, the closing price of our common stock has fluctuated between \$5.35 and \$85.75 (after giving effect to the 1-for-5 reverse stock split effected on July 11, 2014), with significant volatility after we announced on June 25, 2012 that iferanserin failed to meet the endpoints of our Phase III trial, and after we announced in February 2014 that diltiazem demonstrated no significant improvement compared to placebo.
+Continued volatility in the market price of our common stock might prevent you from being able to sell your shares of our common stock at or above the price you paid for such shares.
 The trading price of our common stock might be volatile and subject to wide price fluctuations in response to various factors, including:

-results of our clinical trials and other studies;

-- availability of capital; - future sales of our common stock; - sale of shares of our common stock by our significant stockholders or members of our management; - additions or departures of key personnel; - investor perceptions of us and the pharmaceutical industry; - · issuance of new or changed securities analysts' reports or recommendations, or the announcement of any changes to our credit rating; - success or failure of our product candidates; - · introduction of new products or announcements of significant contracts, acquisitions or capital commitments by us or our competitors; - threatened or actual litigation and government investigations; - legislative, political or regulatory developments; - the overall performance of the equity markets; - actual or anticipated fluctuations in our quarterly financial and operating results; - general economic conditions; - changes in interest rates; and - changes in accounting standards, policies, guidance, interpretations or principles.
+- the receipt or loss of required regulatory approvals for our product candidates; - results of our preclinical studies and clinical trials and other studies involving our product candidates; - availability of capital; - future sales of our common stock; - sale of shares of our common stock by our significant stockholders or members of our management; - · additions or departures of key personnel; - investor perceptions of us and the pharmaceutical industry; - issuance of new or changed securities analysts' reports or recommendations, or the announcement of any changes to our credit rating; - · success or failure of our product candidates; - introduction of new products or announcements of significant contracts, acquisitions or capital commitments by us or our competitors; - threatened or actual litigation and government investigations; - · legislative, political or regulatory developments; - the overall performance of the equity markets; - actual or anticipated fluctuations in our quarterly financial and operating results; - general economic conditions; - · changes in interest rates; and - changes in accounting standards, policies, guidance, interpretations or principles.